 2.9.
 HUMAN RESOURCES DEVELOPMENT

-The national nuclear safety and waste management research programmes have an important role in the competence building of all essential organizations involved in nuclear energy.
+The national nuclear safety and waste management research programmes have an important role in competence building for all essential organizations involved in nuclear energy.
 These research programmes have two roles: first, ensuring the availability of experts, and second, ensuring the on-line transfer of the research results to the organizations participating in the steering of the programmes and the fostering of expertise.
 A key objective of the national research programmes on nuclear energy is to train new nuclear experts to meet the requirements for additional human resources owing to ongoing/future operation of nuclear facilities and the large number of present experts retiring within the next decade.
 MEAE and STUK have important roles in steering these programmes.

 In 2010, MEAE set up a working group to survey the long term needs in the nuclear energy field.
 The survey was carried out by a broad group of experts.
-The final conclusion of the working group in 2012 was the increased need for high level and extensive national know-how in companies and research facilities as well as among authorities.
+The final conclusion of the working group in 2012 was that there is an increased need for high level and extensive national know-how in companies and research facilities as well as among authorities.
 In addition, competency needs in Finland’s nuclear energy sector are growing.
 The competency of the licensees as well as the vendor and main subcontractors is one of the key review areas in the licensing processes for the use of radiation and nuclear energy and during the lifetime of the facilities.

 Both TVO and Fortum have a systematic approach to training.
-However, changes in energy markets and the fast development of technology will bring new challenges to knowledge management, and this requires the special emphasis of all parties.
-There is a basic professional training course (YJK) on nuclear safety and waste management organized together with the Finnish organizations in the field.
-The first six week course commenced in September 2003 and the 16th basic professional training course will commence in autumn 2018.
+However, changes in energy markets and the fast development of technology will bring new challenges to knowledge management, and this requires special emphasis by all parties.
+There is a basic professional training course on nuclear safety and waste management organized together with the Finnish organizations in the field.
+The first six week course commenced in September 2003 and the 16th basic professional training course commenced in autumn 2018.
 So far, about 600 newcomers and junior experts, of whom about 80 were from STUK, have participated in these courses.
 The content and structure of the course have been enhanced over the years based on the feedback received from the participants.
 Training materials that can be used by the organizations in their internal training programmes are developed as appropriate.

 Report of the Committee for Nuclear Energy Competence in Finland

-Due to a planned expansion of the use of nuclear energy in Finland, a comprehensive study was conducted to explore the need for experts and education of experts in Finland to meet the needs from the organizations in the field.
+Owing to a planned expansion of the use of nuclear energy in Finland, a comprehensive study was conducted to explore the need for experts and education of experts in Finland to meet the needs from the organizations in the field.
 The working group study was completed in May 2012.
 The report is available here: